OgBaGu/H755_LedBlink/README.md

-# H755_LedBlink
-NUCLEO-H755ZI-Q Led Blink Example

-# NUCLEO-H755ZI-Q LED Blink Example
+# H755_LedBlink NUCLEO-H755ZI-Q LED Blink Example

-This project demonstrates how to blink an LED using the NUCLEO-H755ZI-Q microcontroller with the user button.
+This project demonstrates how to blink an LED using the NUCLEO-H755ZI-Q microcontroller.
+The LEDs are toggled when the user button (blue) is pressed.

 ## Prerequisites